From brilliant brunch ideas to a fresh take on your takeaway faves, discover the Chris Baber recipes that put seasonal ingredients centre stage

 “Packed full of fragrant ginger flavour and with juicy king prawns, this dish is set to be a new family fave.”

-Add the prawns to a bowl with 2 tbsp of the white wine, a pinch of white pepper and sesame oil.
+Add the prawns to a bowl with 2 tbsp of the white wine, a pinch of white pepper and the sesame oil.
 Mix together and allow to marinate for 15 minutes (or at least 5).

 Heat 1 tsp vegetable oil in a large non-stick frying pan over a medium-high heat, fry the prawns in their marinade for 2 mins until they are just pink but not fully cooked.
 Remove from the pan.

 Add 1 tsp more vegetable oil to the pan, fry the ginger for 2 mins over a high heat then add the prawns back to the pan.
-Cook for a minute, then add the remaining white wine, let it bubble away and reduce by half.
+Cook for a minute, then add the remaining white wine, letting it bubble away and reduce by half.

-Mix the soy, ginger & garlic paste and cornflour with 4 tbsp water, add to the pan with the spring onions.
+Mix the soy, ginger & garlic paste and cornflour with 4 tbsp water, and add to the pan with the spring onions.
 Cook for a final minute until thickened.
 Serve with basmati rice.

-“My cheesy pumpkin tart is delicious served with a simple side salad and an extra dollop of caramelised onion chutney,” says Chris.
+“Filled with autumn flavour and easy to prepare, my cheesy pumpkin tart is delicious served with a simple side salad and an extra dollop of caramelised onion chutney,” says Chris.

 1 roll M&S puff pastry